AndyShortt/aws-postgres-loadtest/README.md

 - This is not an industry standard benchmark
 - Lambda does not scale it's SQS polling linerally or in real-time based on queue-depth.
 This means if you generate a high amount of SQS messages, your load against the database might come in bursts as lambda picks up new messages

-## License

-See LICENSE file.
-Copyright 2019-2020 Amazon.com, Inc. or its affiliates.
-All Rights Reserved.
-SPDX-License-Identifier: MIT-0

 ## Deployment